phiroict/training-kube-certification/readme.md

 # Stack
-- Linux system (this has been developed on a Arch linux machine, should work fine on other distros as well)
+- A Linux system (this has been developed on an Arch linux machine, should work fine on other distros as well)
   - MacOS -> This is now the ARM platform so many container images need to be build for this platform, this is out of scope for this training.
 Good luck.
   - MacOS and Windows use VM when running docker containers so this solution may not work without faffing network settings, again, outside scope and again, Good luck.
   - For archlinux there is an ansible configuration playbook at `infra/ansible/dev-machine/playbook.yaml`, ran from the `make init_ansible` task.